thisisdylandev/thisisdylandev/README.md

 🔭 I’m currently working on doing fun things with JavaScript and TypeScript

-🌱 I’m currently learning all about Angular!
+🌱 I’m currently learning all about Hotwire!

-💬 Ask me about JavaScript, and security!
+💬 Ask me about JavaScript, Rails, and security!

 😄 Pronouns: He/Him